 Taking part in a clinical study could help researchers find new, more effective treatments – changing both your life and the lives of others.

-CIMcare is exploring a potential treatment, known as certolizumab pegol (CZP), to see if it can reduce psoriasis symptoms in children and teenagers.
-A number of studies have already shown that CZP can reduce psoriasis symptoms in adults.
+CIMcare is exploring a drug, known as certolizumab pegol (CZP), to see if it can reduce psoriasis symptoms in children and teenagers.

 The study is taking place in the US and Canada.
 The study is currently enrolling participants aged 12-17.
 Enrollment of participants aged 6-11 will begin approximately December 2020.

 CIMcare will take just over 3 years to complete.
 During the first year, study participants will attend visits at the study site approximately once a month.
 In the second and third years, study participants will attend the study site approximately every 3 months.
 At these visits, the study team will perform different assessments to monitor the effect of the study drug.

 The video gives a brief overview of the CIMcare study and who the study is suitable for.

 CIMcare will take just over 3 years to complete and is made up of four main periods.

 To take part in a clinical study, participants must meet specific entry criteria.
 During Screening, the study team will check if potential participants meet these criteria.